DevHead-LLC/RisingPunk/mobile/current-task.md

     if (defender.currentHealth > 0 && defender.baseHealthPerUnit) {
       const newQuantity = Math.round(defender.currentHealth / defender.baseHealthPerUnit);
       defender.quantity = Math.max(1, newQuantity); // At least 1 unit if alive
+    } else if (defender.currentHealth > 0) { // Fallback for invalid baseHealthPerUnit
+      defender.quantity = 1; // Assume 1 unit if baseHealthPerUnit is 0 or null
+    } else { // Fallback for 0 health
+      defender.quantity = 0;
     }

     // Check if destroyed